project-unisonOS/project-unisonos.github.io/docs/architecture/components.md

 - **Shell** – Electron-based onboarding and developer shell.
 - **Agent VDI** – Thin desktop/VDI agent that fronts renderer and intent-graph.
 - **IO Core / Speech / Vision** – Device-side services that emit event envelopes for different modalities.
+- See **Actuation / VDI & VPN** for how VDI operates as an actuator behind policy and consent.

 ## Shared Docs, Libraries, and Infra